How we develop our products

 - We only develop products that are designed to solve a specific need.

 - We only use ingredients that are proven safe and effective.

 To meet the first goal, we must understand exactly what need our products are trying to address.
 To answer this question, we turn to market data and consumer insights in an effort to identify common need states and market gaps.

 In skincare, use cases are expansive and can range from targeting redness and blemishes to improving skin hydration and reducing the appearance of fine lines and wrinkles.
 Our team conducts market research to understand what’s currently available for specific needs, as well as product benchmarking panels, where we dedicate a group of individuals to testing popular products on the market and identify targets for preferred sensorials in our formulas.
 Key sensorials we consider are ease of application, absorbency, texture, skin-feel and appearance and in some cases fragrance.

-With cannabinoids as the foundation of our innovative solutions, we carry out extensive ingredient research and literature reviews to determine the benefits, mechanism of action, sufficient inclusion rates for efficacy and safety profile of each cannabinoid ingredient.
+With CBG as the foundation of our innovative solutions, we carry out extensive ingredient research and literature reviews to determine the benefits, mechanism of action, sufficient inclusion rates for efficacy and safety profile of this ingredient.
 We conduct a similar process for secondary actives, giving thought to complementary benefits we want these ingredients to provide in consideration of our target market, benefits, claims, sensorials and desired product certifications.
 With this ingredient information, we can build out our product concepts that address product gaps established by our market research and consider optimal delivery formats based on the chemical and physical properties of hero ingredients, desired benefits and intended use cases.